“It’s not fair!” This cry is not just for toddlers and politicians.

 - Making information about upcoming procurements available to small, minority-owned, and women-owned businesses whenever they are potential sources

-- Dividing total requirements into smaller tasks or quantities to allow for participation by small, minority-owned, and women-owned businesses.
+- Dividing total requirements into smaller tasks or quantities allows small, minority-owned, and women-owned businesses to participate.
 (For example, if a single procurement is expected to be too large for any one small business, the recipient should encourage the use of consortiums of small businesses to facilitate participation.)

 - Planning the time frame for procurements to actively encourage and facilitate patronizing small, minority-owned, and women-owned businesses